 Are there any good salmon recipes without lemon?
 Well, there are a bunch (including our Grilled Salmon with BBQ Sauce) that are great recipes, but Honey Salmon in Foil is one that is superb.

 You know it really depends on what you are in the mood to eat.
-I really like grilled squash and zucchini with grill salmon, but some mashed potatoes go great too.
+I really like grilled squash and zucchini with grilled salmon, but some mashed potatoes go great, too.

 Delish.com put together a list of 30+ side dishes that taste amazing with salmon.
 If you are struggling with what to cook with your salmon, check out their post and get some great ideas.